Storage

 Section titled “Cache directories”Separate from the data directory, Odeion writes transient processing output to dedicated cache directories.
 Unlike the data directory, nothing here is load-bearing: caches can be wiped at any time and will rebuild on demand, at the cost of reprocessing work.

-There are three cache directories, each individually configurable from the setup wizard and from Admin > Settings:
+There are two cache directories, each individually configurable from the setup wizard and from Admin > Settings > Paths:

 - Transcode cache.
 HLS segments, remuxed streams, and intermediate outputs produced while a client is streaming.
 Grows quickly during playback.
 Bounded by a size cap (default 32 GB) that Odeion enforces by evicting the oldest segments.